 A highly adaptable, fun speaking activity for any lesson.

 This one is a personal favourite.
 One student is a two-way interpreter, and two other students have a conversation via the interpreter.
 Here are example instructions to set up and run the activity and some example scenarios to use.

-This activity is great for accuracy of language and meaning, and I also love that it brings the learners’ first language (their ‘L1’) into the classroom.
+This activity is excellent for the accuracy of language and meaning, and I also love that it brings the learners’ first language (their ‘L1’) into the classroom.

 Language focus: any